Skip to main content

 • The Doctoral College Team

-May 9, 2015
+9 May 2015

 Nepal earthquake follow-up

-Global engagement, Public engagement, Research Integritiy, Uncategorized Edwin van Teijlingen
+Public engagement, Research Integritiy Edwin van Teijlingen

 Shortly after the earthquake in Nepal I posted on the BU Research blog as we have a long-standing presence in Nepal.
 We have been working there for nearly ten years, conducting research largely around community-based interventions.
 Several Bournemouth University colleagues (and many based elsewhere) have indicated that they have donated (or will do so) to our intervention partner, the UK-based Buddhist charity Green Tara Trust.
 Thank you everyone for this generous support.
 It has brought tents and food to rural communities in an area where we have been working for eight years.
 The support also has had an incredible effect on our Nepalese team, raising their spirit and encouraging them in their relief efforts.